api3dao/vitepress-docs/docs/reference/ois/2.2/processing.md

 the string interpolation inside the processing snippets.
 In order to use the interpolation in snippets, you need to escape the interpolation.

-For example, the following code (using the v1 processing snippet, but the concept is the same for v2):
+For example, the following code:

 ```js
 console.log(`Received input ${input}`);